Table of Contents

 The trailer nails the darkly whimsical tone of the final film, and showcases both the beautiful, twisted visuals and the striking performance of child thesp Jodelle Ferland, of Kingdom Hospital (2004) and Silent Hill (2006) fame.

-One of the most interesting action movies in recent film history, Hanna boasts several elements that make it a stand-out in the genre in my opinion.
-There’s the offbeat mix of spy film tropes with a fairy-tale-esque vibe, the delicious pantomime villan turns from Cate Blanchett and Tom Hollander, and the thumping soundtrack from The Chemical Brothers, all of which are employed to great effect in the trailer.
+One of the most interesting action movies in recent film history, Hanna boasts several elements that make it a stand out in the genre in my opinion.
+There’s the offbeat mix of spy film tropes with a fairy-tale-esque vibe, the delicious pantomime villain turns from Cate Blanchett and Tom Hollander, and the thumping soundtrack from The Chemical Brothers, all of which are employed to great effect in the trailer.

 While some and/or all of these qualities turned off audiences looking for a more conventional action/thriller, I think they elevate Hanna into an incredibly stylish and unique experience.
 Its success in balancing different genre elements was only highlighted by the bland and lackluster ‘gritty’ series adaptation that came out a few years later.

 Berberian Sound Studio (2012)

 If you’ve ever seen a Peter Strickland film (Katalin Varga, The Duke of Burgundy, Flux Gourmet), you know you’re in for a weird, wild, and incredibly stylish ride, and Berberian Sound Studio is no different.
 The story of a buttoned-up British sound technician sent to an Italian film studio to work on an outlandish horror project, it allows Strickland to completely let loose with his pleasingly retro style.